brilliantFire/brilliantFire.github.io/_posts/2018-04-24-Installing-TF-GPU-Windows-10.md

 __One last important tip:__ If you're going on to install the [Keras](https://keras.io/) package, be sure to install the *GPU version (keras-gpu)*.
 The other version comes with non-GPU TensorFlow as a dependency and that will overwrite the GPU version you just installed.

 #### Test the installation.
-You can use this code to see whether TensorFlow is installed and that it's using your GPU.
+You can use this code to see if TensorFlow is installed and confirm that it's using your GPU.

 `from tensorflow.python.client import device_lib`
 `device_lib.list_local_devices()`